 6. Consumer Data

-Consumer data includes demographics like age, gender and race; social determinants like employment, income, and education; and behavior, lifestyle and purchasing pattern propensity scores.
+Consumer data includes demographics like age, gender and race; social determinants of health (SDoH) such as employment, income, and education; and behavior, lifestyle and purchasing pattern propensity scores.
 Five new consumer data partners joined the Datavant ecosystem in 2021.
 Consumer data support many use cases including:

-- Comparison of outcomes by gender, race and age, income, education and employment
+- Comparing outcomes by gender, race and age, income, education and employment

-- Evaluation of how lifestyle and purchase decisions influence overall health.
+- Evaluating how lifestyle and purchase decisions influence overall patient health.

 7. Wearables and Digital Health